Scores of nature enthusiasts joined forces with scientists and local wildlife organisations last week to conduct a day-long ‘bioblitz’ in Plymouth.

 Radford Woods was the location for the survey, with plants, mammals, bugs and birds all on the checklist for keen-eyed participants.

-Organised by Plymouth University, with support from the Devonshire Association Botany Section, Plymouth City Council and the Friends of Radford Woods, the aim of the project was to identify as many of the species as possible in a nine-hectare area of the woods.
+Organised by University of Plymouth, with support from the Devonshire Association Botany Section, Plymouth City Council and the Friends of Radford Woods, the aim of the project was to identify as many of the species as possible in a nine-hectare area of the woods.

 The event was part of the Plymouth Woodland Project, which is funded by the Heritage Lottery Fund and based in the School of Biological Sciences at the University.